castlecms/castle.cms/docs/google_analytics_credentials.rst

 Using the JSON file for authentication:
 ---------------------------------------

-    Navigate to the CastleCMS menu in Site Setup and upload the file to APIs -> Google API Service Key File Alternatively you may set the GOOGLE_PATH_TO_SERVICE_KEY environment variable as a path to the file i.e. '/path/to/credentials.json'
+    Navigate to the CastleCMS menu in Site Setup and upload the OAuth file to APIs -> Google API OAuth Key File Selecting the Analytics menu option after this will prompt the user to generate a service key file through Google OAuth The file will be saved as ga4-service-key.json and may then be add to Site Setup -> APIs -> Google API Service Key File